Ellen White Investigation

-Ellen White Contradiction: Are the Words of the Bible Inspired?
-Or not?
+Are the Word of the Bible Inspired?

 In 1886, Ellen White wrote that the words of the Bible are not inspired:

+The Bible is written by inspired men, but it is not God’s mode of thought and expression.
+It is that of humanity.
+God, as a writer, is not represented.
 It is not the words of the Bible that are inspired, but the men that were inspired.
 Inspiration acts not on the man's words or his expressions, but on the man himself, who under the influence of the Holy Ghost is imbued with thoughts.
 But the words and thoughts receive the impress of the individual mind.
 The divine mind is diffused.
 The divine mind and will is combined with the human mind and will; thus the utterances of the man are the Word of God.1

 Prior to the 1880s - Verbal Inspiration